reshuttle/reshuttle/src/pages/posts/build-secure-graphql-api-and-deploy-to-aws-lambda.md

 exports.playground = lambda.playgroundHandler
 ```

-Now, we have a GraphQL Schema that has a `books` query which just returns a `Hello World` string.
+Now, we have a GraphQL Schema that has a `hello` query which just returns a `Hello World` string.
 Then we've exported our **lambda and playground handler** which the AWS Lambda will looking for.

 ## Setting up Serverless